Table of Contents

 Test Case Prioritization aims to maximize the rate of fault detection, creating the most thorough regression test for the lowest cost.
-Every test case is assigned a priority, after which all of them are performed in order, starting from the most important one and finishing on the least important one.
+First you prioritize the test cases one by one.
+Then all of them are performed in order, starting from the most important one and finishing on the least important one.
 Thanks to that, even if your resources aren’t enough to perform all of the tests in your suite, you will still perform the ones that should detect the most flaws.

 TSP might be performed in two ways – the first one, called General Prioritization, selects test cases that should be effective (on average) on all versions of the software you’re working with.
 The other way, called Version Specific Prioritization, only takes into account a specific version of the software, without considering other existing or potential future versions.

 Hybrid approach – the best of both worlds

 When choosing one technique of regression testing is impossible – why not combine the best features of Regression Test Selection and Test Case Prioritization?

 The hybrid approach is still being developed, and every researcher gives a personal spin on the idea.
 Since there isn’t an exact definition of what a hybrid approach actually is, there are tons of versions available – each one with its own upsides and downsides.